FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is nullable This trait configures all model attributes (columns) to be NULLABLE by default, when used as `is nullable`.
+This trait configures all model attributes (columns) to be NULLABLE by default, when used as `is nullable`.
 Without this trait applied, default for every attribute (column) is NOT NULL, though it can be stated explicitly with writing `is !nullable` for the model.
 Defaults can be overridden using `is nullable` or `is !nullable` for the attribute (column) itself.

+### is column

 ### multi sub trait_mod:<is>